COVID-19 recovery and cost of living business supports

 Debts that are warehoused are subject to 0% interest for the warehoused period.
 The tax debt warehousing scheme was further extended for some businesses until 1 May 2024.

-Find more information on the Debt Warehousing Scheme in Revenue’s Information Booklet (pdf).
+Find more information on the Debt Warehousing Scheme from Revenue.

 Waiving of licence fees for street furniture